nvssaiteja5/devops/Git_Document/README.md

 #     GIT
 ### **Definition**
-Git it is a version control system used to work on a set of files and track the changes in the files with a group of people or individual.
+Git it is a version control system used to work on a set of files and track the changes in the files while working with the  group of people or working  individually.

 * Git was developed by **LINUS TORVALDS** in **2005**.

 ### Getting started
-* **Git Repository** it is a place where all files are stored and  git tracks all the  changes made to a particular file
+* **Git Repository** it is a place where all files are stored and  git tracks all the  changes made to a particular file.
 * To create a repository click on the top right side **+** and select **New repository** .
-* Write a repository name and enable **README.md** file creation.
+* Write the repository name and enable **README.md** file creation.

 **README.md**
 * This file contains the description about the repository and it will be displayed on the main page of the repository.